Mexico during World War II

-Mexican anti-Nazi propaganda featuring a soldier with the slogan "To Your Stations", and industrial and farm workers in the background.
+Mexican anti-Nazi propaganda featuring a soldier with the slogan "At Your Stations", and industrial and farm workers in the background.

 Mexico's participation in World War II had its first antecedent in the diplomatic efforts made by the government before the League of Nations as a result of the Second Italo-Ethiopian War.
 However, this intensified with the sinking of oil tankers by German submarine attacks, resulting in Mexico declaring war on the Axis powers of Nazi Germany, Fascist Italy, and the Empire of Japan in May 1942.
 World War II had a profound influence on the country's politics and economy.
 Unlike most nations involved, the economic effects of the war were largely positive for Mexico.

 Background

 Even before the beginning of the war, the Mexican government showed its disapproval of fascist nations on multiple occasions.
 On November 6, 1935, Mexico joined the League of Nations economic blockades against the Kingdom of Italy for the invasion and subsequent annexation of the Ethiopian Empire.
 A few years later, on March 19, 1938, Mexico protested before the League of Nations against the violation of Austrian sovereignty after the Anschluss, whereas the United Kingdom, France, and the United States remained silent.

 The most famous case of Mexico's rejection of fascism was the recognition of the Spanish Republican government in exile.
 On June 17, 1939, the Mexican government withdrew its embassy from Spanish territory, leaving diplomatic affairs in the hands of the Cuban embassy.
 Since 1937, Spanish refugees (notably Republican supporters) had been arriving on Mexican shores and were received by the authorities in the Port of Veracruz, where ships loaded with Spaniards and some Jews persecuted in Europe by the Nazis arrived.

 During this period, Mexico's diplomatic relations with democratic nations were strained.
 Since the oil expropriation of 1938, the United Kingdom had broken off relations, and the United States maintained a commercial blockade against Mexico.
 In addition, the Soviet Union had withdrawn its ambassador since the Cardenista government gave political asylum to Leon Trotsky, who was a strong opponent of Joseph Stalin's regime.

 Mexico's initial neutrality in World War II was challenged by various geopolitical and economic considerations, such as its proximity to the United States, improved relations with the US as a result of President Franklin D. Roosevelt's Good Neighbor policy, and the need of the allied countries for Mexican oil for the war effort.